theboshy/arithmetic_calculator_api/README.md

 ```bash
   npm run seed:operations
 ```
-this goin to create the operation that can be peformed in this way
+this going to create the operations that can be peformed in this way
 ```json
 {
         "id": "2e630e6d-7500-4017-b5b8-2750b853992f",